aiuno/desk-thing/readme.md

 Desk Thing is a desktop application that integrates with Spotify and provides a customizable launcher for shortcuts.
 It also displays weather information based on your location.

+NOTE: Made for the raspberry pi with the official 7" touch screen

 ## Features

 - Spotify player controls (play, pause, next, previous, seek)